The Steiner Family

 Dairy Farmers from Creston, Ohio

-Seventh generation dairy farmer Kurt Steiner works with his brother Eric, Uncle John and son Christian to care for 600 Holsteins and 1,000 acres of cropland at Steinhurst Dairy.
+Seventh generation dairy farmer Kurt Steiner works with his Uncle John and son Christian to care for 600 Holsteins and 1,000 acres of cropland at Steinhurst Dairy.
 This multi-generational farm family is proud of the care they provide to their cows to produce fresh, real dairy foods.

 Being a dairy farmer, what do you take the most pride in?